patriciagaruiz/FINANCIAL-DATA-SET/README.md

 ![Image9](https://user-images.githubusercontent.com/99502330/162592673-efcc9feb-6a56-4a7f-ac21-4eab35bce3b2.jpg)

 1. Don't offer golden credic card to bad clients.
-Find out safety limit for ordinary credit card.
+Find out safe limit for ordinary credit card.

-2. Set maximum payment to loan based on average salary
+2. Define maximum payment to loan based on average district salary.

-3. Control bad customers and offer services carefully
+3. Monitor bad customers and offer services carefully.

 <h1 align="left"> 2.
-Identify the good clients to whom we can other services </h1>
+Identify the good clients to whom we can offer other services </h1>

 Good clients have golden credit card.
 There are 88 clients in this group.